hetu-script/hetu-script/docs/docs/en-US/guide/binding/README.md

 - bool
 - int
 - double (it is called float in the script)
-- String (it is called str in the script)
+- String (it is called string in the script)
 - List\<dynamic\>
 - Set\<dynamic>
 - Map\<dynamic, dynamic\>